 Managing Magento 2

-Our client’s site is built on the popular Magento 2 ecommerce platform, which is notorious for not having a robots.txt and sitemap.xml configured out-of-the-box.
+Our client’s site is built on the popular Magento 2 ecommerce website builder, which is notorious for not having a robots.txt and sitemap.xml configured out-of-the-box.

 We created the sitemap ourselves using Screaming Frog web crawler, added it to robots.txt, submitted to Google Search Console, thus helping Google’s search algorithm to better understand the layout of our client’s site.